Join Lucy as she talks about a modern plaque, made in Benin City in the style of the ancient artefacts by expert caster John Ihama.

-- Perhaps use images from objects located in different galleries and in the Gardens to create a challenge or simple trail through the Museum to find specific objects or places.
+- Use images of the objects to create a trail through the Museum to find specific objects or places.

 - Use object images to encourage independent research, for instance, find out and write down three facts about an object or group of objects.
 Alternatively, give facts or clues and challenge your pupils to identify mystery objects.